 - Palletisation of or re-installation of the stalls in the aircraft, whichever is required

 - Reporting any stall damage to the UK maintenance base

 - Liaison with the shipping agent / exporter and reporting to the InstoneAir Operations Centre

-rigid non-collapsible, partially collapsible or fully collapsible for charters
+- Advising on the most suitable stall types for a particular aircraft and route, for example; rigid non-collapsible, partially collapsible or fully collapsible for charters

 Our database holds details on thousands of the world’s airlines and freighter aircraft, enabling us to source the most appropriate aircraft to fulfil your specific needs – at the most cost effective price.
 We offer custom made solutions to all your charter problems and can offer a diverse range of aircraft from a Cessna Caravan to the giant 120 ton capacity Antonov 124.

-The types of charters arranged include:
+Types of charters include:

 - Urgent shipments – oil field parts – ships spares – production line components

 - Outsize cargo – off line or too big or heavy for scheduled flights

 - Hazardous – cargo aircraft only